alovajs/alovajs.github.io/tutorial/cache/set-and-query.md

 ### Update static values

 Use `setCache` to update cache data.
-Its first parameter is the method instance, the second is the new cache data, and returns a Promise instance to indicate whether the execution is completed.
+Its first parameter is the method instance, the second is the new cache data, and it returns a Promise that resolves once the update is complete.

 ```js
 import { setCache } from 'alova';